 When the suspects return to class, each one of them goes to a group where the group interrogates them and asks them questions about what they were doing and who they were with (the alibi) when the crime took place.
 After a couple of minutes, they switch and then they switch again so that each group interrogates all the suspects to test their stories.
 Once they are done, you can ask the students who was the worst liar, who do they think was guilty.
 As an extension, students can debate what the penalty should be.

 Things in common

 Another way is to let them create a Venn diagram of things that are unique to each student and in the middle have the things they have in common.
 You can even put the students into groups of three to determine what they all have in common with one another.
 This is a good activity because we should celebrate the things we have in common and not just focus on the differences.
-The students can make friends and they can get closer with these things that they share.
+The students can make friends and they can form closer ties, thanks to these things that they share.

 After presenting their speeches to the class, the other students have to nominate the words they think could be the secret word.
-The result is that they listen intently to find out what word is new or sounds a little bit out of place.
-The teacher writes the nominated words on the board and the class has to vote, if they pick the wrong word the presenter wins.
+The result is that they listen intently to find out what word is new or sounds a little out of place.
+The teacher writes the nominated words on the board and the class has to vote.
+If they pick the wrong word, the presenter wins.

 What’s the name again

 Students are going shopping but they forgot the name of the item they want to buy, so they have to try and explain what it looks like and does.
 Put the students into pairs; one person is the shopkeeper and the other is the buyer.